kbrawnier/Allen_Steele_Website/site/content/_index.md

       and Billy the Kid was captured and escaped.
     image: /img/books/unkSF.jpg
     buttonUrl: https://www.amazon.com/Santa-Fe-1880-Chronicles-Railroad/dp/1467141941
-values:
-  heading: Our values
-  text: >-
-    Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 blog:
   title: Updates From the Author
   image: /img/envelope.jpg